-A bonus point will be awarded for starting each Regional race (max 6 races)
+Two bonus points will be awarded for starting each Regional race (max.
+5 races).

-Regular season finishing order will be established by adding the points from each driver’s best 6 races to bonus points.
-The highest point total (for 6 races) will be awarded first place for the regular season, the second highest will be awarded second place, and so on.
+Regular season finishing order will be established by adding the points from each driver’s best 5 races to bonus points from up to 5 races.
+The highest point total (for 5 races + bonus) will be awarded first place for the regular season, the second highest will be awarded second place, and so on.

 Any driver who is registered for Regionals, and runs at least one race, will be qualified for the Championship.

 Spec MX-5 Challenge Championship